What Is Enlightenment?

 Being emotionally accepting of everything that flows into your life does not mean you should just sit back and accept everything that happens without doing anything to make things better, especially with regards to injustice.
 If you come upon someone being robbed or hurt, you should try to stop the perpetrator from doing more harm, if possible.
 They may even have to be put in jail for rehabilitation (not punishment) and this should be done without anger or hatred.
 The point is that you can “glow with the flow” of life while being open to opportunities to make the world a better place.
 You do this in your own unique way by following your own wholesome inspirations.

 You cannot obtain enlightenment by your own doing.
 It is something that comes to you from God at a time when the Divine Will brings it forth.
 What you apparently do, whether it is meditation, prayer, or any of a number of other spiritual practices, is done through you and for you in a way that prepares you for your awakening.
 You can even live without any special spiritual practices.
-You do not need to go to a guru in order to hear special teachings or receive special energy, although that may happen.
+You do not need to go to a teacher in order to hear special talks or receive special energy, although that may happen.
 Certainly attending Timothy’s satsangs helped me.
 He sometimes suggests that people use an ancient three step process: hear the Truth, ponder the Truth and meditate on the Truth.
 Trust that whatever is appropriate for you will arise without fail.
-The inner guru, the True Self, is the only real guru and this is always offering you precisely what will help you the most and you cannot make a mistake, no matter what you do.
+This Absolute Reality is the only real teacher and this is always offering you precisely what will help you the most and you cannot make a mistake, no matter what you do.

 The body can be asleep or awake; the personal consciousness can be asleep or awake, but the True Self is Awakeness itself!
 When the personal consciousness is asleep, it holds the idea that it is an autonomous being.
 When it is awake, it holds the idea that it is an inert collection of phenomena that is animated by the True Self.